 Because the mental health professional must examine the plaintiff and the lawyer must review that person's findings and the factual basis for the suit, it may take some time to get the required certification.

-The three-year “delayed discovery” is not tolled (suspended) during this period.
+The five-year “delayed discovery” is not tolled (suspended) during this period.

 When we think of sexual assault, we usually think in terms of a victim and a perpetrator.